MatteoJoliveau/stories/content/unnamed/srd.md

 *Actions* happen when a player character or an NPC willfully do something.
 The result of the roll determines if the action succeeds or fails.
 The GM decides what threshold must be reached or surpassed by the roll to be considered a success, otherwise the action fails.
 Additionally, the GM may decide to set a higher threshold that, if reached, will give the character an extra bonus.
 For example, a DEX roll of `8` would allow the player to safely leap over a crumbling bridge, but a `10` would also make the bridge collapse behind them, stopping the enemies in pursuit.

 *Saves rolls* are made in response to an action.
 A save roll might be called to avoid an incoming attack, resist an intimidation attempt, or generally anytime something is *being done to* a character.
 If the roll is successful, the character avoids the danger.
 Otherwise, they succumb to the peril and the action follows through.
+FOr instance, let's say that our character barely made the jump over the bridge, but landed badly and had to grasp for a dangling rope to avoid falling down.
+The DM will call for a STR save roll to see if they manage to pull themselves to safety or fall in the canyon below.

 An *opposing check* happens when two actions collide with each other.
 A prime example of opposing check is a grapple.
 Two characters struggling to overpower each other will perform an opposing STR check to see who will prevail.
 Note that performing an action to avoid another action is considered a save, not an opposing check.
 For example, plunging sideways to avoid an arrow is a DEX save, because the character is not trying to prevent the arrow from being shot, but rather is avoiding the consequences of the shot being fired.
 An opposing check in this situation would have been a standoff between two archers, with the winner of the roll shooting first.